-It’s not just the Great Barrier Reef that’s home to amazing sea creatures – South Australia has its fair share too.
+It’s not just the Great Barrier Reef where you’ll find amazing sea creatures.
+Here’s what’s in South Australia.

 Marine life in South Australia is actually more varied than the Great Barrier Reef and many species found here can’t be seen anywhere else in the world.

 In the waters around Adelaide alone there are fish with striking colours, unusual names that sound like evening wear, and others that grow old enough to be great-great-grandparents.